 - Raised the awareness of 60,000 people with disabilities on their rights and their social participation.

 In Burundi, one of the poorest countries in the world, health remains a serious issue for the most vulnerable.
 Many Congolese refugees have also found asylum in Burundi.

-Furthermore, since 1993, the political instability and insecurity in the region has led to massive population movements: there are thousands of refugees, mainly from the Democratic Republic of Congo but also internally displaced persons.
-Since April 2015, as a result of the political instability affecting the country, hundreds of thousands of Burundians have fled the country and sought refuge in Tanzania, Rwanda, the Democratic Republic of Congo, and Uganda.
+Since 1993, the effects of regional political and security instability have led to significant population movements: refugees, mostly from the Democratic Republic of the Congo, where there are also thousands of internally displaced persons.
+Since April 2015, following the volatile political climate in the country, hundreds of thousands of Burundians have fled to Tanzania, Rwanda, the Democratic Republic of Congo and Uganda.